 When does summer start?

 However, meteorologists are also interested in the beginning of the meteorological summer.
 Meteorological summer will always begin on the 1st of June; ending on the 31st of August.

-The meteorological seasons consists of splitting the seasons into four periods made up of three months each.
-These seasons are split to coincide with our Gregorian calendar making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.
-By the meteorological calendar, spring starts on 1 March.
+The meteorological seasons consist of splitting the seasons into four periods made up of three months each.
+These seasons are split to coincide with our Gregorian calendar, making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.

 Solstices and equinoxes

 Solstices and equinoxes are the astronomical transition points between the seasons and mark key stages in the astronomical cycle of the Earth.
 In a year there are two equinoxes (spring and autumn) and two solstices (summer and winter).
 The dates of the Equinoxes and Solstices aren't fixed due to the Earth's elliptical orbit of the Sun.
 The Earth's orbit around the Sun means that in early January, the Sun is closest (known as perihelion) and in early July it is most distant (aphelion).